 Over the years, building site regulations have improved to try and keep builders, labourers and visitors as safe as possible.
 As a result, building sites are now safer than ever with companies putting health and safety above the speed of the build.
 However, accidents on a building site can and still do happen and can lead to very serious injuries.
-If you’ve been injured in an accident on a building/construction site due to negligence, you may be eligible to file a building site accident claim for compensation.
+Importantly, if you’ve been injured in an accident on a building/construction site due to negligence, you may be eligible to make a building site accident claim for compensation.

 Our specialist personal injury solicitors have been claiming compensation for clients for many years.
 They’re committed to achieving the highest level of compensation possible and your claim will be less stressful if it is accepted because of their No Win No Fee service.

-Why not give our team a call for free legal advice and to discuss a building site accident claim, please call them on 0800 6524 881 once you’ve finished reading.
+If you’d rather give our team a call right now for free legal advice and to discuss a building site accident claim, please call them on 0800 6524 881.

-- Am I Eligible To Claim Compensation For A Building Site Injury?
+- Am I Eligible To Make A Building Site Accident Claim?